-A survey of 10,000 12-20 year-olds carried out by Ditch the Label this year, found that 52% of those surveyed reported being bullied in the past 12 months.
+A survey of 2,347 12-16 year-olds carried out by Ditch the Label in 2019, found that 51% of those surveyed reported an involvement in bullying in the past 12 months.

 With approximately 8.1 million pupils in all schools in England, this means that over 4,000,000 children and young people in our country could be going to bed worrying about bullying, having their learning opportunities, educational achievement and, potentially, their lives ruined because of it.

 Recent research has shown that children are five times more likely to be bullied at school than at online.
 Moreover, it has established that, 90% of cases of online bullying had started at school.